Zilounay/YoureNotDoneYetMobile/README.md

 15. Images : correct size & weight on all devices and orientations.
 Not stretched, not pixelated, not too HD, etc.
 16. Social : security & privacy policies are available, user can log out or opt out. users are prompted of what can/will happen when they give rights AND when said thing (posts/shares/likes) happens.
 17. Ads (displayed/hidden when they should, display appropriate content)
-18. Timezones : remote calls/times vs phone time vs current region time => use UTC everywhere anyway
+18. Timezones : remote calls/times vs phone time vs current region time => use UTC everywhere anyway, transform into local time in the view
 19. Stores : App is visible only in the stores you want/need (iOS AppStore, PlayStore, Android Market, etc.), and is visible only on compatible devices.
 Tablet app should not be visible in smartphone store.Store page is up to date with version updates, description, name/number, testers notified before release,
 20. Pre-release checks / pre store checks (so that store review should pass)
 21. App icons are available in all required formats ; store icons are available ; all app images are available in all formats (1x, 2x, 3x, etc.)